sequenceiq/slider/src/site/markdown/rolehistory.md

 was satisfied on a different node, the original node's request count is decremented, *not that of the node actually allocated*.
 * In a virtual cluster, may fill with node entries that are no longer in the cluster.
-Hoya should query the RM (or topology scripts?) to determine if nodes are still parts of the YARN cluster.
+Slider should query the RM (or topology scripts?) to determine if nodes are still parts of the YARN cluster.

 ## Data Structures